-I have been an architectural designer, furniture designer and a painter for the last thirty years and these three pursuits have had a profound effect on each other.
-One consistent endeavor in all of my work is the organization and alignment of elements, within a mathematical grid, creating a continuity and an ambiguity between edge, line and space.
+“I have been an architectural designer, furniture designer, and a painter for the last forty years and these three pursuits have had a profound effect on each other.
+One consistent endeavor in all of my work is the organization and alignment of elements, both solids and voids, within a mathematical grid, creating continuity and an ambiguity between edge, line and space.
 As architecture and furniture have a clear structure and weightiness, so do my paintings.
 They are as concerned with being an object, as about painting itself.